 And only when plugged into the 19 Volt adapter will you get levels this loud.
-If you are running from the batteries you will only have 5 watts of power total.
+If you are running from the batteries, you will only have 5 watts of power in total.

 Tone Room App

-The Vox Adio Air GT has a USB jack on the back that can be used to connect to your computer and modify and access more options!
+The Vox Adio Air GT has a USB jack on the back.
+It can be used to connect to your computer and modify and access more options!

 The Tone Room app lets you access an even larger selection of models and effects!
-It also lets you take advantage of the Adio’s full potential of parameter and customization features.
+It also lets you take advantage of Adio’s full potential of customization features.

-The Vox Adio Air GT has a built in tuner which will come in very handy. if your just getting started, this can make or break your enjoyment.
-If your an experienced player, then you will be happy to hear that the tuner is accurate!
+The Vox Adio Air GT has a built-in tuner that will come in very handy.
+If you are just getting started, this can make or break your enjoyment.
+If you are an experienced player, then you will be happy to hear that the tuner is accurate!
 Simply press and hold the tap/tuner button to activate the tuner.

-The included Tone Room software allows you to edit the effects and set up amp patches for many different types of sounds.
-If you want to perform with it, that is possible too but it might need help depending on your setting and environment.
+The included Tone Room software allows you to edit the effects and set up amp patches for many types of sounds.
+If you want to perform with it, that is possible too.
+But it might need help depending on your setting and environment.

 But you can’t judge a book by its cover, this thing is a diamond in the rough and packs some punch!
-Its also Bluetooth compatible and that alone opens up some serious versatility!
+It is also Bluetooth compatible, and that alone opens up some serious versatility!